kammitama5/kammitama5.github.io/_posts/2018-12-6-Thursday-December-6th.md

   me to swallow, because I often want people to do the right thing.

 - Similarly, I've been thinking about some of my own experiences before this current path.
-In high school, I wrote up an article for a Languages major (our school was weird and was divided into Sciences, Business and Languages) and I didn't know the word "juxtaposed".
+In high school, I wrote up an article for a Languages major because I was the fastest typist (our school was weird and was divided into Sciences, Business and
+  Languages..also, thanks Mavis Beacon!) and I didn't know the word "juxtaposed".
 She looked at me and said "let me guess, Science major, right?".
   It hurt, but I was also curious to find out what I was lacking.
 So I didn't do engineering in college.
   Somehow, after college, I found engineering again.
 But once again, I found myself in an environment where one embittered engineer once told me that I would never become one, and that no one would ever hire me.
 Somehow,